 Important : no booking accepted in our scheduled groups for people under the age of 18 without a legal guardian.

-- 1 night in a mountain hut (in dormitory).
-No shower at the hut.
+- 2 nights in mountain huts (in dormitory).
+No shower at the second hut.
 Carrying your own belongings in your backpack.

 - Participants must have an insurance with repatriation cover.
 Cancellation insurance is highly recommended.
 You can take out insurance offering both of these types of cover when you sign up.